IsacEkeroth/ahk-resize-windows/README.md

 As far as I know this is a limitation of ahk or the underlying windows apis for moving windows.

 ## Credits
-fullscreen check by Nigh https://github.com/Nigh/isFullScreen
+Fullscreen check by Nigh https://github.com/Nigh/isFullScreen